How to Stop Condensation in Bathroom?

 We also looked at how much the temperature change was in the bathroom whilst having a bath as our previous test showed that the warmth from the bath increased the temperature by about 2.3°C. which was an increase of 12.8% in temperature.
 However, with bubble bath, that increase in temperature was exactly 1.0°C, which was just a 5.3% increase in temperature on the day.
 So a noticeable difference there.

-We hope you found that interesting and useful.
+We hope you found that an interesting and useful fact.
 If you have a problem with excessive condensation, damp or mould at your property, get in touch with our team for help.

 We have also written an article on anti condensation paint which is worth checking out.
-Plus, If you want to see some videos featuring bubbles in them, be sure to take a look at our collection of Slow Motion Water videos.
+Plus, If you want to see some videos featuring bubbles in them, be sure to take a look at our collection of Slow Motion Water videos and our dew point chart.

 What is the best way to stop condensation?